Eastbourne: Parks and gardens

-Sport
+Sport and leisure

-Eastbourne's Devonshire Park is the venue for the Eastbourne International, a tennis tournament held in the town since 1974 and serving as a warm-up to Wimbledon.
+Eastbourne's Devonshire Park is the venue for the Eastbourne International, a tennis tournament held in the town since 1974 and serving as a warm-up to the Wimbledon Championships.
 Previously a women only tournament, in 2009 the Lawn Tennis Association merged it with the men only event the Nottingham Open.

-Eastbourne has three senior football clubs: Eastbourne Borough F.C. play in the Conference South.
-Eastbourne Town F.C. and Eastbourne United Association F.C. play in the Southern Combination League Premier.
+Eastbourne has three senior football clubs: Eastbourne Borough F.C. play in the National League South.
+Eastbourne Town F.C. play in the Isthmian League South East Division having played in the Southern Combination Football League until promotion in 2024, and Eastbourne United Association F.C. play in the Southern Combination League Premier.
 Until 2021, Langney Wanderers F.C. were also in the Southern Combination League having won promotion to Division One in 2018 from playing in the local leagues.

+Eastbourne is home to No 10 Detachment, A Company of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.
+Who meet several times a week in the Army Reserve Centre near the seafront.

 Eastbourne Eagles are a speedway club located at Arlington Stadium, just outside the town.
 Between 1997 and 2014, they competed in the Elite League, the highest level of speedway in the UK.
 They were champions in 2000.
 They now compete in the National League.
 Arlington stadium also sees stock-car racing on Wednesday evenings in the summer months.

 In 1963, Eastbourne was the location of the first Netball World Cup.

 Eastbourne hosted a triathlon in 2016 and 2017, which attracted professional triathletes such as Ben Allen, Jacqui Slack, Lawrence Fanous and 2012 Biathle world champion Richard Stannard in addition to the hundreds of amateurs taking part.
 The event takes in the town's major landmarks, including the promenade and local South Downs National Park.

 Other local sports clubs include cricket, hockey, rugby, lacrosse and golf.
 Among Eastbourne's golf courses are the Royal Eastbourne, Eastbourne Downs, Willingdon and the Eastbourne Golfing Park.
 There is an annual extreme sports festival held at the eastern end of the seafront.
 Eastbourne Sovereign Sailing Club, on the seafront towards the eastern end, organises dinghy sailing for its members and visitors from Easter to Boxing Day and usually holds a National Championship Series for a popular UK class in the summer months.